 The Only Leadership Decision That Really Matters

 We’ve all heard that a company is only as good as its people.
 But in his new book Good People, Anthony Tjan actually proves it.
-This entrepreneur and venture capitalist shows leaders how to put goodness into practice in order to deepen relationships and revive the purpose of our work.
-For Tjan, goodness is also a way to boost the bottom line—a harmonious union of happiness and success.
+This entrepreneur and New York Times bestselling author shows leaders how to put goodness into practice in order to deepen relationships and revive the purpose of our work.
+For Tjan, goodness is also a critical way to boost the bottom line—creating work cultures that prosper and endure.